webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 - **Business case**
   - Discovery
   - Justification for the project.
+- **Cost benefit analysis**
+  - Discovery
+  - is expense justified by return investment.
+- **Statement of Work (SOW)**
+  - Initiating
+  - SOW is crucial in establishing preliminary scope statement.
+Gets created after business case approval.
+  - SOW will define what is the 'go live' or end phase of project.
 - **Preliminary scope statement**
   - Initiating
   - Project objectives are defined; business problem the project will address is stated.
 - **Project charter**
   - Initiating
   - Authorizes the project to begin.
+- **Stakeholder Register**
+  - Initiating
+  - Defines stakeholder role, contact, and involvement in project.
 - **Responsibility assignment matrix (RAM)**
   - Initiating
-  - Defines stakeholder responsibilities.
-Incorporates the use of a RACI chart.
+  - Also called RACI matrix.
+  - table that clearly defines the roles and responsibilities of each individual or team involved in a project.
   - RACI is a way to define responsibilities on the project and stands for responsible, accountable, consult, and inform.
 - **Communication plan**
   - Planning
+  - how project information will be shared among stakeholders throughout the project lifecycle.
-  - Documents the types of information needs the stakeholders have, when the information should be distributed, and how the information will be delivered.
+  - defines which stakeholders needs information, when do they need it, and how the information will be delivered.
+  - chart that show:
+    - stakeholder contact info, roles, responsibilities.
+    - their preferred communication channel(email, text, phone), cadence, escalation procedures.
 - **Project schedule**
   - Planning
   - Determines the start and finish dates for project activities and assigns resources to the activities.